Have you ever asked, “does rice water dry your hair out?”

 So you can use rice water more often than naturals with low porosity hair.

 You can use rice water rinses once or maybe even twice a week on your wash days.

-You can use rice water on your natural hair once a week as a leave-in, but only if you wash your hair at least once a week, preferably more.
+You can actually use rice water on your natural hair once a week as if it were a TGIN green tea natural hair leave-in, but only if you wash your hair at least once a week, preferably more.